CHAIRMAN'S STATEMENT

 * = attended by invitation of the Chair of the Committee

-Directors can formally attend meetings either: in person; by conference call or by video conferencing.
-Since the advent of the coronavirus pandemic, the majority of meetings in FY21/22 have been held remotely by video conference.
-A hybrid approach to board meetings using a mix of face to face and/or video conference is expected to continue going forward, and wherever possible all Directors will attend in the same manner, e.g. all in person or all by video etc.
+Directors can formally attend meetings either: in person, or remotely by conference call or by video conferencing.
+A hybrid approach to board meetings using a mix of face to face and/or video conference was again adopted in the financial year and is expected to continue in this mixed format going forward.
+Wherever possible all Directors attend in the same manner, e.g. all in person or all by video to ensure optimal interaction and discussion.

 The Group maintains appropriate insurance cover in respect of legal action against the Directors.